gosooners345/ADHD_Journal_Flutter/README.md

 # adhd_journal_flutter

-ADHD Journal app for iOS
+ADHD Journal app for iOS and Android

 This application is a port of the ADHD Journal Android App.
 It is developed using Flutter and Swift.